LooUQ/LQ-MTC2-HW/MTC2-N9151/README.md

 ## Creating Your Own MTC2-N9151 Host
 LooUQ uses DipTrace as our PCB design suite.
 It has a complete set of tools for schematic creation, PCB layout, and maintaining component libraries.
 For information about DipTrace and how to use it see...[Get Diptrace](https://diptrace.com/).
 LooUQ has been using DipTrace as our electronics design tool since 2016 and we are proud to proclaim it's virtues: reasonable cost, wide support, comprehensive set of tooling; give it a try.

+Given that there are multiple tools out there for PCB design/develoment, LooUQ is sharing our open-hardware designs in both DipTrace and Eagle formats.
+Eagle is a widely supported format for schematic and PCB board layouts.
+Both of the host boards above are available in the Boards folder of this repository.
+Depending on your needs either could be a good starting point for integration into your project.

 ## MTC2-N9151 Support Team